Classification of Rauzy classes in the moduli space of quadratic differentials

+In this section, we compute the connected components of the moduli space of flat surfaces with a marked singularity.
+We will study separately the Abelian and quadratic case.

-\section{Moduli space of Abelian differentials with a marked singularity}
+\subsection{Moduli space of Abelian differentials with a marked singularity}

-In this section, we assume that $\CC$ is a connected component of the moduli space of Abelian differentials.
+Here, we assume that $\CC$ is a connected component of the moduli space of Abelian differentials.
 Recall that the \emph{degree} of a singularity in a translation surface is the integer $k$ such that the corresponding conical angle is $(k+1)2\pi$.

-The goal of this section is to prove Proposition~\ref{CC:Cm:ab}, which will complete the proof of the Main Theorem for Abelian differentials.